-The Nagios core used in the Checkmk Raw Edition logs all Events to
+The Nagios core used in the Checkmk Raw Edition logs all monitoring events to

 GUI if, for example, you wish to see a host’s or service’s notifications.

-More interesting however are the messages you receive in the
+More interesting however are the messages you find in the

 … you will find useful information on the reasons notifications were created or suppressed:

 [1592405483.152931] [032.0] [pid=18122] ** Service Notification Attempt ** Host: 'localhost', Service: 'backup4', Type: 0, Options: 0, Current State: 2, Last Notification: Wed Jun 17 16:24:06 2020 [1592405483.152941] [032.0] [pid=18122] Notification viability test passed.
 [1592405485.285985] [032.0] [pid=18122] 1 contacts were notified.
 Next possible notification time: Wed Jun 17 16:51:23 2020 [1592405485.286013] [032.0] [pid=18122] 1 contacts were notified.

 Error diagnosis in the CMC monitoring core

 In the commercial editions you can find a protocol from the monitoring core in the

 In the standard installation this file contains no information regarding notifications.

 You can however activate a very detailed logging function with Global settings > Monitoring Core > Logging of the notification mechanics.